jmil/Bioe421_521-MicrocontrollerApplications/Lab 01 -- Raspberry Pi Config/C--UnderstandingTheShell.md

 		$ man man

 	The screen will be cleared and you will be presented with the manual.
 Note that the manual continues off the screen.
 For getting help on using man pages, use the \<h> key ('h' for 'help').
 To scroll down one line at a time, use the \<enter> key.
 To scroll down one entire page at a time, use the \<space bar>.
 To go to the previous page, press the \<b> key ('b' for 'back').
 To exit out of the man pages, press the \<q> key ('q' for 'quit').

 	#####NOTE: Many man pages have a very helpful section way at their bottom entitled "EXAMPLES".
 This section often shows written commands with their explained output.
 Very handy!

 ## Assignment

-1. Read some more man pages and take detailed notes.
+1. Read some more man pages (for the programs listed below), and take detailed notes.
 Use the Markdown format since it can be read easily by humans and easily converted into HTML by computers for nice rendered viewing online.

 	On the Windows computer next to your Raspberry Pi, have your lab partner use the free editor with live rendering at: http://dillinger.io